Olympic Theatre (London): 1850-1889: Comedy, melodrama and operetta

 In 1863, the theatre closed for extensive alterations and improvements by C. J. Phipps, who was later the architect of the Savoy Theatre (1881), the Lyric Theatre, Shaftesbury Avenue (1888), Her Majesty's Theatre (1897) and many others.
 The capacity of the theatre was at this time 889.
 The Olympic reopened with performances of The Girl I Left Behind Me and The Hidden Hand and My Wife's Bonnet in November 1864.
 Burnand's contributions in the 1860s included Fair Rosamond – The Maze, The Maid, and The Monarch; Deerfoot; Robin Hood – or, The Forrester's Fate!; Cupid and Psyche – or, Beautiful as a Butterfly; Acis and Galatæa – or, The Nimble Nymph and the Terrible Troglodyte! and King of the Merrows – or, The Prince and the Piper.
 Morton's plays included Ticklish Times; A Husband to Order; A Regular Fix!; and Gotobed Tom!.
 In 1870, W. S. Gilbert became another of the theatre's notable authors, producing The Princess.
 Later Gilbert plays at the Olympic were The Ne'er-do-Weel (1878) and Gretchen (1879).

 Henry Neville managed the theatre from 1873 to 1879.
 The 1870s saw the staging of Wilkie Collins's dramatisations of his own novels, The Woman in White and The Moonstone; and Charles Collette in his own one-act musical farce with the striking title, Cryptoconchoidsyphonostomata, or While it's to be Had!
 (1875), which had opened with Trial by Jury earlier that year at the Royalty Theatre.
 The Olympic of this period was described by Edward Walford, in his book Old and New London (1897), as having shown 'principally melodramas of the superior kind.'
 From time to time, operas and operettas were also presented, including Quite an Adventure, and Claude Duval or Love and Larceny by Edward Solomon and Henry Pottinger Stephens, and the rival production of H.M.S.
 Pinafore mounted in 1879 by Richard D'Oyly Carte's erstwhile partners.

 1889-1900: New building and final closure

 The building was demolished in 1889 and a new, much enlarged theatre was constructed in 1890 by W. G. R. Sprague and Bertie Crewe, whose surviving theatres in London include the Gielgud, Wyndham's Theatre, the Noël Coward Theatre, the Aldwych Theatre, the Novello Theatre and the Shaftesbury Theatre.
 The new theatre, with a capacity of 2,150, was large enough to accommodate full-scale opera, including the British première of Tchaikovsky's Eugene Onegin, conducted by Henry Wood with a cast that included Charles Manners, in 1892.

 The last manager of the Olympic was Sir Ben Greet, later manager of the Old Vic.
 Among his presentations were Hamlet and Macbeth.
 The film Major Wilson's Last Stand was shown in 1900.
-The theatre closed permanently in 1900 and was demolished in 1904.
+The theatre closed permanently in 1900 and was demolished in 1904 along with several other theatres to make way for the Aldwych development.